 It has a 4000 mAh battery, which has an average life of some 2 hours.
 And with a contrast ratio of 2000:1, you can expect some truly stunning images and video.

 The thing I love the most about the Akaso pico projector is the wide variety of input ports.
-This features USB, HDMI, AV and Micro SD ports, so you can really use the device with anything you want.
+This features a USB port as well as HDMI, AV, and Micro SD ports, so you can really use the device with anything you want.
 Connect it to your phone wirelessly to use your smartphone with a massive screen, or connect it to a console to play AAA games anywhere – it’s entirely up to you.

-One thing to note is that there are some limits when you’re using the mini projector to mirror your phone.
-It can’t play copyrighted content (Netflix, Hulu etc.) wirelessly, so I’m sorry if you just wanted to watch movies out of your bed.
+One thing to note is that there are some limits when you’re using the portable projector to mirror your phone.
+It can’t play copyrighted content (Netflix, Hulu, etc.) wirelessly, so I’m sorry if you just wanted to watch movies out of your bed.
 You can stream Netflix (or other services) if you connect the projector to your laptop or console with a cable though.

 The Vankyo pico projector is a great option if you want something that has a long battery life.
 With a 5200vmAh built-in batter, the Vankyo mini projector can last for up to three hours of continuous use – about three times longer than the average pico projector.

 And it supports Wi-Fi connectivity, so it is possible to use it entirely wirelessly.
 This allows you to use it with your phone, tablet, laptop, and pretty much any device that supports WiFi, which is pretty cool.
 Plus, the projector does have USB and HDMI input ports, and you can always use cables if you want a more stable viewing experience.

 This is particularly useful if you want the projector for use at home – just set it up once, and you won’t really have to touch it again for a while.
 You will need to touch the remote control quite often though, as it’s not really possible to operate the projector without it.
 You can’t even choose the default input without the remote control.